 Is It Worth It?

 In the end, securing funding is only a small portion of all the work that will go into a successful production run so think hard about all the aspects of making a physical game that will need to be implemented before taking on the project.
 There is the designing of materials, the production of carts and boxes/manuals, creating shipping labels and packing the product, on top of all the marketing and campaigning.
 All this work may not also yield high profits, so your time may not be well rewarded financially.
-We’ll dive deeper into all these areas in this series, with the next article focusing on Production Costs and Planning (expect it in early March).
+We’ll dive deeper into all these areas in this series, with the next article focusing on Production Costs and Planning.

 Cover Art by Cinnristreusel